-- Raspberry Pi 3 Model B (I decided to go with something a little newer than the Pi2)
+- Raspberry Pi 3 Model B

-- Wireless keyboard
+- Wireless Bluetooth Keyboard

 - 5.5V to 3.3V step down converter